 Do you have Instagram for your business?
 If not, ignore it.

 You get the gist.
-Choose the option or options that best suite your business needs.
+Choose the option or options that best suit your business needs.

 If you aren’t sure where to start, select the “Facebook Page” option: